Equestrian statue of Henry IV: Completion

 Prior to the statue's completion, Henry IV was assassinated.
 This then added to the significance of the statue as it had yet to be finished at the time.
 Even though the official date of the statue's completion is unknown, sources gathered by Kathrine Watson state that Baldinucci took note of its completion in 1611.
 The statue was then shipped out of the workshop on March 5, 1612 after it had been weighed for transport.
 The statue of the king and horse were placed on its base on Pont Neuf in 1614.

 Destruction of original

 During the French Revolution, in 1792, the original statue was torn down from its spot on the Pont Neuf.
 It was around this time that many citizens became distrustful of their king, Louis XVI, due to increasing suspicions of him being a traitor.
 It was on August 11, 1792 that the citizens tore down the statues of Louis XIII, Louis XIV, and Louis XV.
 Henry IV's statue was torn down the next day.
 This delay was due to the "symbolic 'virtues' " the statue held to the people of the revolution.
+The bronze was melted down and used to make cannons.

 The rider and horse were both destroyed, sparing only three pieces of the king, and a part of the horse.
 The four slaves on the pedestal, along with the four pieces of the king and horse, were saved and now reside in the Louvre.